rclone/rclone/docs/content/commands/rclone_mount.md

     --cache-dir string                   Directory rclone will use for caching.
-    --vfs-cache-mode CacheMode           Cache mode off|minimal|writes|full (default off) --vfs-cache-max-age duration         Max age of objects in the cache. (default 1h0m0s) --vfs-cache-max-size SizeSuffix      Max total size of objects in the cache. (default off) --vfs-cache-poll-interval duration   Interval to poll the cache for stale objects. (default 1m0s) --vfs-write-back duration            Time to writeback files after last use when using cache. (default 5s)
+    --vfs-cache-mode CacheMode           Cache mode off|minimal|writes|full (default off) --vfs-cache-max-age duration         Max age of objects in the cache (default 1h0m0s) --vfs-cache-max-size SizeSuffix      Max total size of objects in the cache (default off) --vfs-cache-poll-interval duration   Interval to poll the cache for stale objects (default 1m0s) --vfs-write-back duration            Time to writeback files after last use when using cache (default 5s)

 If run with `-vv` rclone will print the location of the file cache.
 The files are stored in the user cache file area which is OS dependent but